Certification First Steps

 The role of the inspector is to assist in the regulation of operations under certification to ensure compliance with NASAA Standards.
-NASAA conducts both announced and unannounced inspections to ensure that operations are run in accordance with Standards.
+NCO conducts both announced and unannounced inspections to ensure that operations are run in accordance with Standards.
 These inspections may be conducted with representatives from accrediting organisations DAWR, IFOAM, JAS and USDA in attendance.

 The inspection will include a physical look at the operation, as well as a review of all record-keeping.
 The inspector may take soil or tissue samples for chemical/residue analysis and will note issues such as how you manage your operation in accordance with the Standards and any contamination risks or other potential problems.

 Inspection reports will then be reviewed by NCO's Certification Officer, and a decision made in relation to certification.